 We were very lucky to have been able to get a slip in La Paz for the summer.
 Since we did not have to go back to Puerto Vallarta, we took one last week long sail to the islands and bays close to La Paz.

 Once back in La Paz we began the process of prepping the boat for hurricane season.
-We left our boat to enjoy the beautiful weather of southern Baja while we visit friends and relatives up in the States.
+We left our boat to enjoy the beautiful weather of southern Baja while we visited friends and relatives up in the States.